Hobbyist O'Sullivan would skip Worlds

 Scott Donaldson 4-0 Andrew Pagett

-Day two second round fixtures (all times GMT):
+Day two second-round fixtures (all times GMT):

 19:00: Thepchaiya Un-Nooh v Fergal O'Brien